On the Mysteries of MAX NAE-SAT: Preliminaries

 We will usually omit the argument $f$ and write $F_k$ for $F_{k}[f]$ unless there are multiple rounding functions in question.
-The following observation is immediate: \begin{proposition} For every odd function $f$ and odd integer $k > 0$, $F_{k}[f] = 0$. \end{proposition} \begin{proof} Let $X_1, \ldots, X_k$ be a group of random variables that $Round_f$ outputs on SDP vectors $\bv_1, \ldots, \bv_k$.
-Now take the negation of each of these vectors, then each $X_i$ is also negated because $f$ is odd, while the pairwise biases stay the same.
+We will also write $F_k[f](x)$ instead of $F_k[f](x, x, \ldots, x)$ if the input biases are all equal.
+The following observation is immediate: \begin{proposition} For every odd function $f$ and odd integer $k > 0$, $F_{k}[f] = 0$. \end{proposition} \begin{proof} Let $X_1, \ldots, X_k$ be the sequence of random variables that $Round_f$ outputs on SDP vectors $\bv_1, \ldots, \bv_k$.
+Taking the negation of each of these vectors, each $X_i$ is also negated because $f$ is odd while the pairwise biases stay the same.
 It follows that